modular-magician/terraform-provider-google-beta/website/docs/r/scc_v2_folder_mute_config.html.markdown

 * `type` -
   (Required)
-  The type of the mute config.
+  Required.
+The type of the mute config, which determines what type of mute state the config affects.
+Immutable after creation.
+  Possible values are: `MUTE_CONFIG_TYPE_UNSPECIFIED`, `STATIC`.

-* `organization` -
+* `mute_config_id` -
   (Required)
-  The organization whose Cloud Security Command Center the Mute Config lives in.
+  Unique identifier provided by the client within the parent scope.

+* `folder` -
+  (Required)
+  Resource name of the new organization mute configs's parent.
+Its format is "[folder_id]"

 - - -